 Family Recreation Complex

-The Family Recreation Complex has reopened.
-New, temporary hours are M-F, from 6am - 8pm and Saturday and Sunday from 8am - 4pm.
-(All pools currently are closed for renovations.)
-Call 813.506.6600 for a schedule of classes and more info or pick up a copy of Playbook at the Rec Complex.
+The Family Recreation Complex is open.
+Hours are M-F, from 6am - 8pm and Saturday and Sunday from 8am - 4pm.
+Call 813.506.6600 for a schedule of classes and more info or pick up a copy of Playbook at the Rec Complex or view online.
 Due to cautions regarding COVID-19, the public must comply with the following rules while using this City facility:

 - Entry restricted to members only